Who Will Win Georgia’s Insane GOP Gubernatorial Runoff?

 In any event, the runoff has turned into a surrogate battle between the two most popular Republicans in Georgia, Trump and Deal.
 Kemp had already pulled narrowly ahead in an Atlanta Journal-Constitution poll before the dual endorsements.
 Two polls released since then have shown larger Kemp leads.
 Mike Pence appeared at an event for Kemp over the weekend.
 Cagle better hope his early-voting investment pays off big, and that many MAGA fans voted for him before finding out Trump favored his opponent.
 Both candidates are from exurban territory just outside metro Atlanta (Cagle is from Gainesville, Kemp from Athens).
 While Kemp has to be considered the favorite now, it could go either way.

 Meanwhile Democrats are hoping the whole spectacle divides and discourages Republicans and appalls swing voters.
 A recent poll from SUSA shows both Kemp and Cagle virtually tied with Abrams.
 That’s about as good a starting point for the general election as Democrats could have hoped for, particular given the weaknesses the primary and runoff have exposed in both GOP candidacies.
+If Kemp does win the nomination, he has a particular history with Abrams over her efforts to register previously untapped reservoirs of minority voters, and his supervision as Georgia’s chief election official of aggressive voter purge initiatives that push the limits of federal and state laws and take advantage of weak Voting Rights Act enforcement by the courts and the Trump administration.

 Georgia Democrats will not simply be sitting down with popcorn and enjoying the GOP fight on July 24, however.
 They are holding congressional runoffs in two north Atlanta districts that are long shot but not impossible targets for November.
 One is in the now-famous Sixth District, where Democrat Jon Ossoff came very close to beating Republican Karen Handel in a wildly expensive special election last summer for what had been a reliably Republican seat.
 This time Handel will face the winner of a Democratic runoff, with national gun-control spokesperson Lucy McBath, an African-American woman who is also backed by Emily’s List, is favored over self-financing businessman Kevin Abel.
 In the neighboring Seventh District, where incumbent Republican Rob Woodall is showing some signs of vulnerability, another Emily’s List favorite, Georgia State University professor Carolyn Bourdeaux, faces another self-funder, David Kim, who is trying to capitalize on the district’s rapidly increasing Asian-American population.